ConservationMetrics/gc-docs/docs/guides/guide-timelapse-project/step-2-creating-a-timelapse-template.md

 :::tip

 You don't have to use scientific names for your species dropdown if you don't want to.
-You can use Indigenous names instead, and later join those with scientific names (if so desired.)
+You can use indigenous names instead, and later join those with scientific names (if so desired).

 :::